Navigation

 Anchor dates

 The anchor controls exactly when each billing period begins.
-The required anchor field changes label and behavior depending on the cycle:
+The anchor field changes label and behavior with the cycle type:

 - Weekly: Day of week (Monday–Sunday).
-If left unset, the schedule is treated as rolling.
+If you leave it unset, AlgaPSA treats the schedule as rolling.

-- Bi-Weekly: A specific reference date (UTC midnight) from which two-week intervals are calculated.
-If unset, the schedule is rolling.
+- Bi-Weekly: A specific reference date (UTC midnight) from which AlgaPSA calculates two-week intervals.
+If you leave it unset, the schedule is rolling.

 - Monthly: Day of month (1–28).